 Do irrational beliefs and rational beliefs influence the mental health of athletes?

 The extant research demonstrates that, in non-clinical and clinical populations, irrational beliefs are positively related to mental illness (and symptoms of mental ill health), whereas rational beliefs are positively related to mental health.
 However, it is not yet known whether these well-supported assertions hold true in sport settings, in athletes.
-It is reasonable to presume that irrational and rational beliefs should have a similar relationship with mental illness in athletes as they do in the general population; however, no research has empirically shown this to be the case.
 This is surely the chief research question to emerge from this article and should be of paramount concern to researchers investigating REBT in sport.

-Further, this review shows how the four core irrational beliefs can differentially lead to various dysfunctional emotions and maladaptive behaviours.
-Therefore, researchers should begin to investigate how the four core irrational beliefs predict sporting emotions and behaviours that relate to training and competitive contexts.
-For example, LFT beliefs and athlete responses to and rehabilitation back from injury, is a potential fruitful area of investigation given the past research linking LFT to poorer pain management.
-Therefore, an understanding of irrational beliefs, and particularly awfulizing (catastrophizing) in athletes may help to manage pain more effectively through rehabilitation programs.
+Researchers should also begin to investigate whether the four core irrational beliefs separately predict sporting emotions and behaviours in training and competitive contexts.
+For example, an understanding of irrational beliefs, and particularly awfulizing (catastrophizing) in athletes may help to manage pain more effectively through rehabilitation programs.
 In particular, longitudinal research is needed to understand to what extent irrational and rational beliefs predict changes in mental health outcomes in the long-term.
 There is a huge array of mental health outcomes that could be assessed, and research should focus on objective markers such as physiological reactivity and behavioural indicators (e.g., injury, physical illness).
 Also, moving beyond correlational research, future studies should seek to distinguish between athletes with lesser and greater mental health, and apply REBT to specifically address mental health outcomes.

 Do irrational beliefs and rational beliefs influence the athletic performance of athletes?

 Current knowledge about the relationship between irrational and rational beliefs and athletic performance stems from disparate research, anecdotal reflections, and self-reported athlete perceptions.
-There is currently very little research that investigates the relationship between irrational and rational beliefs and objective athletic performance outcomes.
-Also, sparse research has examined the effects of REBT on the performance of athletes (e.g., Wood et al., in press).
 The current review debates a potentially complex picture of how irrational beliefs may relate to performance that has the potential to generate many future research studies.
 For example, can irrational beliefs be beneficial for performance in the short-term compared to the long-term?
 Also, can athletes engage in cognitive dissonance that allows them to utilize irrational beliefs for acute performance purposes, but endorsing rational beliefs as a more general life philosophy?
 Further, the motivational properties of irrational and rational beliefs for sport performance need to be better understood.
-The present review offers some theoretically plausible ideas that marry SDT constructs with irrational beliefs, but research should examine these using meditational and longitudinal methods to understand how irrational beliefs predict changes in motivation regulation.
-For example, does holding irrational beliefs increase introjected regulation, and does this relationship harm or hinder short and long-term performance?
-Further, the notion of resilience in sport is becoming an important construct in research, and REBT addresses some of the main recommendations for resilience training.
+The present review offers some theoretically plausible ideas that marry self-determination theory constructs with irrational beliefs, but research should examine these using meditational and longitudinal methods to understand how irrational beliefs predict changes in motivation regulation.
+Also, the notion of resilience in sport is becoming an important construct in research, and REBT addresses some of the main recommendations for resilience training.
 Therefore, research exploring the use of REBT to enhance the resilience of athletes should be undertaken, with a view to understanding the contribution of REBT to long-term athletic achievement.

 How are irrational beliefs developed in athletes?